sreenijanarayanaa/SpringConcepts/README.md

 ---

 ## 🛠️ DI Types & Examples

 1. _Constructor injection_

-   -> Gives dependencies to the object when it is created, ensuring they are ready to use immediately -> It makes sure all the needed dependencies are available right away
+   -> Gives dependencies to the object when it is created via class constructor, ensuring they are ready to use immediately

+   -> It is widely used and recommended for mandatory dependencies.

+   -> Promotes **immutability and better testability**

-2. _Setter Injection_
+3. _Setter Injection_

-   -> Gives dependencies to setter method after object is created allowing changes later -> It allows for more flexibility for changing or adding dependencies later
+   -> Gives dependencies to setter method after object is created allowing changes later

+   -> It allows for more flexibility for changing or adding dependencies later

+   -> Suitable for optional dependencies.

+3. field injection

+   -> Dependencies are injected directly into fields using @Autowired Annotation.

+   -> Quick and concise, but not recommended for production due to poor testability and hidden dependencies.

 ### 1️⃣ Constructor Injection

 Injects dependencies when the object is created—ensures they're available right away.